baseband-training/yatebts/README.md

+# YateBTS 2024 - Baseband Training Version

+This repository is based on https://github.com/briskspirit/bts and provides a simplified setup to get Yate/YateBTS up and running on a RaspberryPi5.
+We removed files/scripts not utilized by the training.

+The setup is tested and known to work with the 16GB version of the RPi5.
+All information below come from the original repository.

 # YateBTS 2024

 Everything to build and run the latest Yate + YateBTS + bladeRF xA4 for an old GSM 2G base station.